Jonathan BaldieAug 19, 2020 — 6 mins read

 The show's two strengths are 1) the masterful use of tension in episodes and across seasons, and 2) the sublime character arcs that unfold from start to end.
 In this article, I want to survey both of these strengths for your own writing!

-In this first point, I mean that Whedon manages to challenge the status quo in every episode, making the audience worry.
-Each episode usually begins with a happy moment, then followed with a threat to disrupt the peace.
+Whedon manages to challenge the status quo in every episode of Buffy the Vampire Slayer, making the audience feel worried and captivated.
+Each episode begins with a happy moment, followed by a genuine threat to disrupt the peace.

 This is a really useful storytelling technique for your toolbox.
 Set up a normal, peaceful environment amongst your characters, then threaten the peace with something genuinely disturbing.
 Let me elaborate with some examples.